thingsneverchange/svelte-heart/README.md

   </a>
 </div>

-A simple SVG icon with an animation on the fly.
-A simple and cool animation additive to the like buttons on your Svelte app.
+A simple SVG icon that comes with an animation on the fly.
+Add a cool additive to the like buttons on your Svelte app.

 ## How it works
-`Svelte Heart` is just basically an SVG icon with the keyframe animation built in.
-This works by binding the like value to `bind:value`.
-It detects the change, and triggers the heart animation when it is `true`.
+`Svelte Heart` is basically an SVG icon component with the keyframe animation built in.
+This works by binding your `like` variable to `bind:value`.
+It detects the change, and triggers the heart animation when it changes to `true`.

 ## Demo
 <div style="margin-bottom:15px;">